UPPS 04.01.07 - Appropriate Use of Information Resources

 all computer software and services licensed by the university;

-support staff and services employed or engaged by the university to deploy, administer, or operate the above-described resources or to assist the university community in effectively using these resources;
+support staff and services employed or contracted by the university to deploy, administer, or operate the above-described resources or to assist the university community in effectively using these resources;

-In this policy, NetID also refers more generically to any other official identifier issued by Texas State.
-Likewise, the term “password” also refers to a PIN (personal identification number) or any secret access code used to verify a person as the owner of its corresponding identifier.
+In this policy, NetID also refers more generally to any other official identifier issued by Texas State.
+Likewise, the term password also refers to a personal identification number (PIN), secret access code, device used for multi-factor authentication, or other authentication control used to verify a person as the owner of its corresponding identifier.